Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children are learning to perform everyday typical tasks with greater independence each year of their lives.
+As a parent or someone in a parenting role, it’s easy to forget that children are learning to perform everyday typical tasks with greater independence each year of their lives.
 Though your child may easily pull a shirt over their head, that same child might struggle with tying their shoe.
-Learning about developmental milestones can help a parent know which tasks might be more difficult.
-Here are some examples:
+Learning about developmental milestones can help you know which tasks might be more difficult.

 - Five-year-olds are working on their fine motor skills and may struggle with tasks like tying shoes or buttoning shirts.
 They may need more support in these areas.